iron-software/IronPrint.Examples/examples/print-with-dialog/README.md

 ***Based on <https://ironsoftware.com/examples/print-with-dialog/>***

-Use the `ShowPrintDialog` method to open the print settings dialog before initiating the document print process.
-This method is useful for displaying a graphical user interface for print configurations.
+Utilize the `ShowPrintDialog` method for presenting a configurable settings dialog prior to document printing.
+This feature is particularly useful for offering graphical user interface options for print configuration.